CS521-Burstein/final-project-huangyinbuedu/README.md

 • Compare different regression models
 • Create a simple application that can let people enter information and get an estimate of their house price (like Zillow)
 • Visually and descriptively compare your results to Zillow or other sites
+######
+For the project, you will solve a problem using data by:
+• Programmatically download a data-set for analysis.
+The data is available here: GitHub
+• Load the data-set into Python using a data structure (Data Frame).
+• Understand and interpret the data-set.
+• Visualize aspects of the data-set.
+• Use Machine Learning techniques to solve the problem and perform the analysis. • Customize your project through extension tasks.